How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 Vehicle Customization & Branding

-Regular vehicle maintenance is essential for safety and efficiency.
-A well-structured maintenance schedule should include monthly inspections of brakes, tires, and engine health, routine cleaning for a professional appearance, and access to emergency repairs through a trusted mechanic.
-Fleet management software can help monitor vehicle performance and schedule necessary maintenance efficiently.
+Regular vehicle maintenance is essential for passenger safety, driver confidence, and operational efficiency.
+A well-structured taxi fleet maintenance schedule should include monthly inspections of brakes, tires, oil, and engine health, routine interior and exterior cleaning to maintain a professional image, access to a trusted mechanic network for emergency repairs, and use of fleet management software to track mileage, schedule preventive maintenance, and monitor driver behavior.
+Minimizing vehicle downtime through proactive maintenance directly protects your monthly revenue and prevents costly roadside breakdowns that damage customer trust.

 5 Hiring and Training Drivers